 There’s no in-game option to adjust the resolution, the game auto-adjusts the settings depending upon the device hardware.
 These options include 960*540(qHD), 1280*720(HD), 1440*720(HD+), 1600*900, 1920*1080(FHD) & 2560*1440(QHD).
 It’s basically a count of how many pixels do you want on your screen.
 A lower resolution would mean a lower pixel density and hence less strain on the CPU/GPU.

 These options are present inside the game as well but most of them might be greyed out or inaccessible.
-But with the help of GFX Tool, you can set whichever you want.
+But with the help of the GFX Tool, you can set whichever you want.
 Keep in mind that performance and graphics are interrelated to each other.
 You have to sacrifice one for the other.
-It’s the optimum settings you have to find in order to get a perfect balance between Performance and Visuals.
+It’s the optimum setting you have to find in order to get a perfect balance between Performance and Visuals.

 This one’s pretty self-explanatory.
 It’s the amount of frame rendered on the device in a single.
 The higher the count the more computing power the device needs.
 If you have a low-end device then keep this at a maximum of 30 FPS anything more than that will most like cause stuttering and heat the device, resulting in thermal throttling.
 If you have a mid-range device then you can set this one to 60 FPS.